mghanatabady/SQL-Samples/README.md

 # SQL-Samples

-This Repo Created for adding some sql sample of my answerd questions in stackoverflow and ...
+This Repo Created for adding some sql sample of my answerd questions in stackoverflow

 #1
 Write Query in Parent Child like tree format